-Sean Joe is a nationally recognized authority on suicidal behavior among African Americans.
+Sean Joe is a nationally recognized authority on suicidal behavior among Black Americans, and is expanding the evidence base for effective practice with Black boys and young men.
 His research focuses on Black adolescents' mental health service use patterns, the role of religion in Black suicidal behavior, salivary biomarkers for suicidal behavior, and development of father-focused, family-based interventions to prevent urban African American adolescent males from engaging in multiple forms of self-destructive behaviors.

 Children and Youth Services Review

 Journal of the American Academy of Child and Adolescent Psychiatry